adc-trust-ai/whitebox-ai-syllabus/README.md

 2. **Foundational Strength:** Does it contribute to a "White-box" understanding of ML?
 3. **Open Access:** Only free-to-access resources are accepted.

-> **Note to Authors:** If you have developed a high-quality educational resource or research work that aligns with our vision, feel free to reach out.
+> **Note to Authors:** If you have developed a high-quality educational resource or research work that aligns with our vision, feel free to open an Issue or otherwise reach out.
+Resources that naturally blend in with the Syllabus will be added there, while synergistic resources will be added under Complementary Resources.

 ---

 ## 📚 Complementary Resources:
-- For an extensive, multi-topic library of further ML reading, check out [Carl McBride Ellis's Compendium](https://github.com/Carl-McBride-Ellis/Compendium-of-free-ML-reading-resources).
+* **[Carl McBride Ellis's Compendium](https://github.com/Carl-McBride-Ellis/Compendium-of-free-ML-reading-resources):** An extensive, multi-topic library of free ML reading.